01Dami23/01Dami23/README.md

 ### I'm a Computer Engineering student focusing on Computer Vision and Autonomous Robots.

-- 🔧 I’m currently working on **Computer Vision for Formula 1 Onboard-Video Analysis**
+- 🔧 I’m currently working on **Reinforcement Learning for Autonomous Driving**

 - 📗 I’m currently learning about **C++ Programming and CUDA**